Janus: the god of writing?

 Memo to Readers: Power of Personal Papers

 All these titles are bestselling fiction and non-fiction books.
 All are joined by one basic element: the epistolary form.
-Using personal papers is not a new technique but it can be a powerful addition.
+Using personal papers is not a new technique but it can be a powerful addition to a story.
 And like any power tool in writing, it needs a thoughtful approach.letter-700386 web size

 Let Ruth take you through this form’s limitless possibilities.
 From grocery lists and memos to diaries and love letters, the epistolary form has been an effective and economical way to convey information and capture the imagination of your reader.